facc-workshop-2020/facc-workshop-2021.github.io/index.md

 *Title:* Cybersecurity Assurance or Insurance?
 Can Formal Methods make the case for cryptographic assurances?

-*Summary:* Cryptography is fundamental for achieving the cybersecurity objectives every person or organization strives for.
+*Abstract:* Cryptography is fundamental for achieving the cybersecurity objectives every person or organization strives for.
 Cryptography is by far the dominant means for protecting data in transit or at rest.
 However, cryptography is not immune from exploits due to defects in the implementation of the algorithms and/or the environment in which they execute.
 When the fundament is shaky and the security assurances promised by cryptography are elusive, what is the public left to do?
 Buy insurance?
 Sure, cybersecurity insurance is on the rise, but it is not a panacea.
 Fortunately, formal methods can tilt the balance of the dilemma between assurance and insurance in favor of the former.
 Formal methods are the key to eliminating the problems that have plagued cryptographic implementations over time and over a plethora of embodiments: software, hardware, hybrid, etc. In this talk we will look into the potential formal methods have to solve this problem as well as the possibilities they offer for rethinking the traditional methodologies for validating and certifying crypto implementations.

 ### Richard Paige (McMasters University)